Hanifa711/project/README.md

     ```sh
     http://localhost:8000
     ```
-3. Run the flutter project for easier experiance
+3. Run the flutter project for easier experience(check the Flutter brunch).

 ## Features: